bdqnghi/Android-Instrumentation/README.md

 • Network consumers emulate application network interaction by periodically trans- mitting and receiving data.

-• Screen drawing agents utilize graphics libraries, such as OpenGL, to emulate a graphics-intensive application,
+• Screen drawing agents utilize graphics libraries, such as OpenGL, to emulate a graphics-intensive application.

+My proposed solution will be :

+- An tool to instrument the APK file (Ex : Soot, Jimple).

 Base on the paper, the proposed system of an indoor localization Android application will mostly depend on the WifiScanner API.
 As my exprience, user interfaces of a mobile app whose energy consumption is greater than optimal